-1.13 Audits and Compliance
+1.14 Audits and Compliance

-In compliance with Florida Statute 943, FDLE CJIS Auditors will conduct either an on-site or mailed correspondence audit triennially on every criminal justice and law enforcement agency that has access to FCIC, NCIC and the CJNet.
-The objective of the audit is to verify that the agency and agency users are adhering to the CJIS Policies and Procedures as well as the FBI CJIS Security Policy.
-Users should be aware that only authorized personnel can have unescorted access in areas that contain or have access to FCIC, NCIC, or the CJNet.
+In compliance with Florida Statute 943, FDLE CJIS Auditors will conduct either an on-site or mailed correspondence audit on every criminal justice and law enforcement agency that has access to FCIC, NCIC and the CJNet.

+Agencies will receive a CJIS Records Audit and a CJIS Technical Audit every three years.
+The objectives of the audits are to verify that the agency and agency users are adhering to the CJIS Policies and Procedures and the FBI CJIS Security Policy.